EGaraldi/corecon/docs/tutorial.rst

 CoReCon stores data in an individual DataEntry class for each data source.
 The available fields are described in :ref:`DataEntryTemplate`, while the available utility functions are described below.

-DataEntry classes are stored in dictionaries, sorted based on the physical quantity they describe, whose keys are the source paper short citation.
 Available quantities are listed in the section :ref:`AvailableCoinstraints`, and can also be retrieved from python using:

 .. code-block:: python